mplpl/unrar_test/README.md

 * AmigaOS3

 In all the cases, the following software has to be installed:
-* GNU make, diff, cp, rm
+* GNU make, GNU diff, sh, cp, rm, mkdir
 * lha
 * python 2